 Type 2 diabetes is a condition that is related to modern day lifestyles, characterised by insufficient physical activity, unhealthy diets and weight gain.
 These are associated with a condition known as hyperinsulinaemia (high insulin levels in the blood).
 Insulin is the fat-storage hormone, and so excess insulin in the body leads to storage of fat, particularly in the abdomen and the internal organs such as the liver and the pancreas.
 This excess fat means that these organs cannot function properly, leading to the glucose stores in the liver leaking out into the bloodstream, and over time, to the pancreas not being able to produce enough insulin.
 Both lead to high blood glucose levels and to diabetes.

 So what does this look like?
 It means avoiding highly processed foods and ready meals (they often contain high amounts of salt, sugar and unhealthy fats).
 It means cooking one’s own meals, and having generous portions of leafy green vegetables.
 And it means avoiding meals that are high in carbohydrates, such as large portions of potato, pasta or rice.
 Rather, these starchy foods should form just a small part of any meal, if at all.
-My books ‘Reverse your diabetes – the step by step plan to take control of type 2 diabetes’ and ‘The low carb diabetes cookbook’ provide more detail on how to go about making these changes.
+My books ‘Busting the Diabetes Myth’ and ‘The Low Carb Diabetes Cookbook’ provide more detail on how to go about making these changes.

 The other aspect to a healthy lifestyle is increasing physical activity.
 Any increase in activity is beneficial, and as a start, I encourage people to identify how they can include extra activity into their everyday lives.
-So rather than thinking about having to go to the gym, think about going out for a walk every day.
-For people who are not used to walking, this need only be for 10 minutes to start with.
-I encourage people to try and walk rather than use the car for short journeys.
-Or for those that use the bus, to get off one stop before they need to so that some walking is built into each journey.
+So rather than thinking about having to go out for a walk or to the gym, think about making walking part of your routine.
+For example, walk or cycle rather than use the car for short journeys; when travelling by bus, get off one stop before you need to, or if using a car, park 200 metres from your destination so that you have to walk as part of your journey.

 It is also important to avoid long periods of sitting down.
 So for those who have a job that involves sitting at a desk all day, get up and walk around for a few minutes at least every hour, and go out for a walk at lunchtime.
 The same applies when sitting down in front of the TV – getting up and walk around between programmes or in the ad breaks really does make a difference.